Redesigning a trade operations platform to surface exceptions before they become SLA breaches.

 The table redesign addressed the original brief.
 The typographic hierarchy was rebuilt with clear weight and size distinctions.
 Status indicators were moved to the row level rather than buried in secondary columns.
 The selected row state holds context while a detail panel opens alongside, which avoids the navigate-and-return pattern of the original.
 Row-level controls appear on hover to keep the default state clean.

 The dashboard and table are designed as a pair: one shows where to look, the other shows what to do.
+Interacting on one also highlights the other, so it's clear they are just different views of the same data.

 table